kevintqi/tracer/README.md

 <!-- *************************************************************************************************************-->
 <!-- *************************************************************************************************************-->

-## PATCH updates a job based on company id.
+## PUT updates a job based on company id.
 Updates a job based on a company id.  <br>
 `/job/<job_id>/update`